openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 ## Operational Aspects of API Extensions

 ### Failure Modes
-If the configured entries in `ingress.expose.ipAddresses` and `ingress.expose.interfaces` do not exist in the node, MicroShift should fail to start.
+* If the configured entries in `ingress.expose.ipAddresses` and `ingress.expose.interfaces` do not exist in the node, MicroShift should fail to start.

+* If the configured ports in `ingress.ports` are already in use by any other process in the host, MicroShift will fail to start.

+* As explained in a previous [section](#exposing-the-router), DNS failures (connectivity related, not failing to resolve a name) will not remove the old entries in the service `status` field for stability.
+This could have an impact on active connections over a temporary problem with the DNS.

 ## Support Procedures
 Additional logging is added to the LoadBalancer controller to show the ports